Universiteit Leiden

 Isa van Dam

-In my experience, the Asian Studies master’s degree allows you to explore your academic interests in greater depth.
-The smaller class sizes foster closer interactions with professors, which is particularly beneficial for those aiming to pursue a career in academia.
+In my experience, the Asian Studies master’s allows you to really dig into your academic interests.
+There’s a great mix of courses that are both fun and intellectually challenging.
+Smaller class sizes also help you to build stronger connections with professors, which is particularly beneficial for those aiming to pursue a career in academia (like me!).

 In which sector do students find jobs?